($670) Cost to ship a car from Nashville, TN to Madison, WI

 The time of the year

-The time of year and weather conditions in Nashville and Madison play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Nashville and Madison can impact car shipping prices.

 Nashville has humid summers and generally cool winters typical of the Upper South.
 Spring and fall are prone to severe thunderstorms, which may bring tornadoes, large hail, flash floods, and damaging wind.
 Be sure to check your weather app before your move to avoid inclement weather.